 Because this project is being conducted in real time and based in part on what we learn along the way, what follows is a general guide which will certainly change.
 What follows is an idea of the topics in the order I currently plan on addressing them in, but as I have indicated, the actual designing will be more iterative than this might suggest, with us returning to earlier modules to refine them.

-Just as lumis, chords, and chordsets form Imager’s spine, the Metronome controls its heartbeat.
+The metronome controls Image Performer’s heartbeat.
 Once created, we’ll use the metronome to enable each chord’s background color to change independently.

 Functors as oscillators

 A functor is a software-based oscillator.
 Synthesizers are made up of oscillators that alter connected inputs to produce outputs.
 In our case, the inputs are values that emerge from controllers and the outputs will be changes in colors, forms, and motions.

 Lumis, the basic drawing units

 The lumi (logical unit for manipulating images) is Image Performer’s most basic unit.
 Each lumi has a form, color, and motion associate with it.
 These change in real time in response to the controls we are building.
 Even the simple version of a lumi we start with here will transform what we have been doing from a mere color organ into a more compelling instrument.

 Among the most familiar ways of playing a musical instrument is through the use of keyboards.
 A simple eight-key unit provides a model controller for playing Image Peformer alongside music.
 With this addition Image Peformer will begin to feel like an instrument.